Towards Accurate Knowledge Transfer via Target-awareness Representation Disentanglement: Introduction

-Although the mentioned starting point regularization and knowledge distillation methods have succeed to preserve the knowledge contained in the source model, fine-tuning also takes the obvious risk of \textbf{negative transfer}.
+Although the advanced methods with SPAR have succeed to preserve the knowledge contained in the source model, fine-tuning also takes the obvious risk of \textbf{negative transfer}~\cite{torrey2010transfer}.
 Intuitively, if the source and target data distribution are dissimilar to some extent, not all the knowledge from the source is transferable to the target and an indiscriminate transfer could be detrimental to the target model.
 However, the impact of negative transfer has been rarely considered in inductive transfer learning studies.
-The most related work, \citep{chen2019catastrophic}, proposed to investigate the regularizer of Batch Spectral Shrinkage (\BSS) to inhibit negative transfer, where the small singular values of feature representations are considered as not transferable and suppressed.
+The most related work, \cite{chen2019catastrophic}, proposed to investigate the regularizer of Batch Spectral Shrinkage (\BSS) to inhibit negative transfer, where the small singular values of feature representations are considered as not transferable and suppressed.
 Yet, it is hard to adaptively determine the scope of small singular value when faced with different target tasks.
-Moreover, \BSS\ does not take consideration of the catastrophic forgetting risk, which means it has to be equipped with other fine-tuning techniques (e.g., \LTWOSP~\cite{li2018explicit}, \DELTA~\cite{li2019delta}, etc.) to achieve considerable performance.
+Moreover, \BSS\ does not take consideration of the catastrophic forgetting risk, which means it has to be equipped with other fine-tuning techniques (e.g., \LTWOSP~\cite{li2018explicit}, Attention-Transfer~\cite{zagoruyko2016paying}, \DELTA~\cite{li2019delta}, etc.) to achieve considerable performance.